 This is mostly for dudes.
 Check out this article which has great advice for interacting with women on Twitter.

 Why should I follow you?

-I’m not here to convince anyone to follow me.
-I’m not on Twitter to accumulate followers.
-If you’re curious about me, about my perspectives, if you’d like to have a conversation with me—those are all valid reasons for following me, but far be it for me to tell anyone why they should or shouldn’t follow me.
-Except for trolling: if you just want to troll me, don’t bother following me.
-I’m not interested in expending energy on conversing with trolls.
-If you don’t agree with my views, you’re not going to win me over to your perspective by arguing with me or restating the same opinion I disagree with in different ways.
+I’m not interested in expending energy on conversing with hate-followers.
+If you violently disagree with my views, you’re not going to win me over to your perspective by breathlessly arguing with me or abusively restating the same opinion I disagree with in different ways.

-I created a Twitter account in 2007 because I was curious about the service and what it could develop into.
-I’ve seen Twitter evolve from a mere status updater to a means of communication and connection.
-I’m on Twitter because I want to see what people I follow are up to, what they’re interested in, maybe make new friends and contacts, and because I want to learn new things.
+I created a Twitter account because I was curious about the service and what it could develop into.
+I’ve seen Twitter evolve from a mere status updater to a means of communication, connection, and influence.
+I’m on Twitter because I want to see what people I follow are up to, what they’re interested in, maybe make new friends, connect with a community of people, and because I want to learn new things.

 Why aren’t you following me back?

 - There are too many people to follow.
 I try to keep the list of people I follow at a manageable level for me.
 Limiting the number of people I follow is a form of self-care.
 I do have conversations with people I don’t follow, so even if I don’t follow you, this doesn’t necessarily mean that I don’t want to speak to you.
 Please don’t take it personally if I don’t follow you or if I unfollow you.

 - You’re a spammer.